 The application for the Non-Habitual Resident regime must be made at the Tax Authority of Portugal.

-The decision regarding the application is made at the discretion of the person responsible at an administrative level and can be appealed if the applicant is not satisfied with it.
+The decision regarding the application is made at the discretion of the person responsible at an administrative level, and an applicant can appeal if they are not satisfied with it.

 In this article, we have verified the regulation of the Non-Habitual Resident Regime.